keybase/client/packaging/desktop/README.md

 3. In `keybase/client/packaging/desktop`, run:

-			package_darwin.sh 1.0.4-4 <comment>
+			package_darwin.sh 1.0.4-4 1.0.0-28 <comment>

 This will look for a keybase v1.0.4-4 release and build an app with that same version.
+The second arg is the kbfs version.
 The comment can be a commit sha or something to signify a new build when the keybase version is unchanged.

 ### Building keybase